Your financial safety and security is our top priority.

 - Clear all content from the device if you have previously installed services that allow you to remotely clear your device.

-- Contact local authorities, your network provider, and Gibsland Bank & Trust if you feel your personal banking information is at risk of being stolen so we can help take measures to protect you.
+- Contact local authorities, your network provider, and GBT if you feel your personal banking information is at risk of being stolen so we can help take measures to protect you.

 As students prepare to graduate and head off to college or begin their professional careers, the Independent Community Bankers of America (ICBA) and Gibsland Bank & Trust (GBT) want to remind them of the importance of planting seeds for their financial future.